rifandani/portfolio-gatsby/src/data/blog/blog-post-16/index.md

 published: true
 ---

-_This is by far my most complicated application built with React and Firebase.
+_This is a social media application built with React and Firebase.
 There is a lot of things going on in this app.
 I'm also using a ton of dependencies to make this app works smoothly, like Material-UI, Moment.js, React-Cookie, React-Flip-Move, React-Phone-Input-2, React-Share, React-Router-Dom, Validator, TailwindCSS, and also React-Twitter-Embed.
 I'm still not covering every single detailed thing that Twitter has.
 But at least, this app could works fine with a lot of functionality that works similar like the real twitter app._

 _You can see the full demo app in [Here](https://rifandani-twitter-clone.web.app/)._